rbowen/community-tools/video_automation/README.md

     sudo cpan install Text::Wrap
     sudo cpan install Getopt::Long

-You will also need to have mlt-melt installed.
+You will also need to have `mlt-melt` installed.
+On Fedora, that's:

+    sudo dnf install mlt

 Next, you need to create the following files: